IsaacG/Advent-of-Code/2022/reflections.md

 Initially, I attempted to update overlapping ranges on the fly, but latter ranges can replace multiple prior ranges and the code got tricky.
 Instead, I collected all the ranges then sorted and walked the ranges to produce a flattened set of ranges.
 This reduced my part 1 runtime to under 0ms.

+# Day 16: Proboscidea Volcanium.

+One of the harder days in a while.